rivas-lab/covid19/snpnet/README.md

 The job submission commands are summarized in this document: [`snpnet_job_submission.md`](snpnet_job_submission.md).

+## Weights of polygenic risk scores

+We are currently running the `snpnet` computation.
+We will soon make the weights (`BETA` in the multivariate predictive model) of the polygenic risk score publicly available.

 ## Acknowledgement

 We thank [Stanford Research Computing Center](https://srcc.stanford.edu/) for [providing prioritized queue for COVID-19 research](http://news.sherlock.stanford.edu/posts/sherlock-joins-the-fight-against-covid-19)[7].